Urgent Legal Papers

 For regular legal practices with recurring Monday filings, we offer account terms and standing-order pricing — discounted rates for multiple bookings per week or month.
 If you're a firm managing regular tribunal deadlines or multi-court filings, a recurring arrangement often reduces per-delivery costs and simplifies admin (single invoice for the month rather than transaction-by-transaction booking).

-Why legal practices choose dedicated couriers for Monday deadlines
+Why do legal practices choose dedicated couriers for Monday court paper deadlines?

 If your Monday court papers are high-stakes — if missing the filing window means rescheduling a trial, paying adjournment costs, or risking a default judgment — the cost of a dedicated courier is negligible compared to the downside of delay.
 That's the decision most legal practices make when they pick up the phone on a Friday afternoon with a time-critical file to move.
 They're not buying a parcel service; they're buying certainty.